GGADprogrammer/YouDrawAIGuess/README.md

 **The server was deployed in Shanghai.**

-Technology used in the game-server (I'm in charge of this part and the Android part)：
+Technology used in the game-server：

 - Spring MVC
 - Mysql
 - Mybatis
 - Maven
 - Android

-Thanks to Miss Huang Qilan for the algorithm server part~

 The algorithm server needs to run serverUI.py to start.